AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 to be installed in your Python distribution, either using pip or conda, and imported within the script.

-When you execute the script, \``convrt’’, it produces the following
+When you execute the script, "convrt", it produces the following
 output:

 ::